htacg/tidy-html5/developer/_posts/2000-03-01-part_implement.md

 **HTML Tidy**’s repository, you can get started using **TidyLib**. `cmake` will have built both the console application and the library for you.

-Perhaps the easiest way to understand how to use **TidyLibe** is to see a simple program that implements it.
+Perhaps the easiest way to understand how to use **TidyLib** is to see a simple program that implements it.
 Such a simple program follows in the next section, and don't forget that you can also study `console/tidy.c`, too.